ictr/covid19-outbreak-simulator/README.md

 The plugin can change the status of the population or simulation parameters, write to system log `simulator.logger` or write to its own output files.
 It should return a list of events that can happen at a later time, or an empty list indicating no future event is triggered.

+The base class will handle the logics when the plugin will be executed (parameters `--start`, `--end`, `--interval` `--at` and `--trigger-by`).
 Please check the [plugins directory](https://github.com/ictr/covid19-outbreak-simulator/tree/master/covid19_outbreak_simulator/plugins) for examples on how to write plugins for the simulator.